scottslowe/lowescott.github.io/_posts/2016-12-16-linux-migration-initial-progress-report.md

 * _User interface:_ Despite some misgivings over the Unity interface, I've found that I prefer it to GNOME 3 and Classic GNOME.
 I know that many people will disagree with me here, and that's fine.
 It's what works for _me_.

+(Update: After a few weeks and some additional testing, I've switched to Fedora 25 with GNOME 3.
+See [this post][xref-3] for more details.)

 ## Data Formats

 This is a big issue, and one that anyone seeking to migrate off OS X (or Windows, for that matter) must address.
 I'd already made the move to [Markdown][link-6] (MultiMarkdown, technically) for a great deal of my content generation, and I'd made the switch to [Sublime Text][link-7] (ST) as my primary editor.
 ST is a cross-platform app, so I can switch to ST on Linux and preserve the majority of my user experience.